Simulating Multi-Table Contention in Catalog Formats

 |---|---|---|---|---|---|---|

 Put another way: when Azure Standard retries take 5-10x the median, they’re almost certainly waste.
 In settings with high variance, commit protocols need to minimize how often a retry attempt samples from a fat-tailed distribution.
-Distributed over enough tables, Azure Standard can sustain similar throughput to Azure Premium and S3 Standard, albeit with higher mean latency.
+Azure Standard’s higher variance shows up in FA mean latency (~1.33s vs S3/Azure Premium ~0.82s) and in VO mean latency rather than in the sustainable rate, which lands on the per-table bound at 3.7 c/s just like S3 and Azure Premium.

 Takeaway: S3x is in a different class for catalog-as-file workloads.
 Distributing load across tables is effective, but store variance can drive failure rates up even at low arrival rates.